joehillen/craft/README.md

 Get [stack](https://github.com/commercialhaskell/stack#how-to-install)

 ```
-stack init # only need to run your first time using stack
+stack setup # only needs to be run your first time using stack
 stack build
 ```